How To Say No At Work [Framework And 6 Examples]

 Now, if you’re a natural people-pleaser, this is the hardest part for you.
 You don’t want to be labeled as uncooperative or not a team player.
 Yes, you also might feel bad saying no.

-Hold up, you’ll learn next how to set boundaries and be honest about your workload while leaving the door open.
+Hold up.
+You’ll learn next how to set boundaries and be honest about your workload while leaving the door open.

 3. Explain the reason why